-Thurgood Marshall Academy prepares our students for college and life afterward by providing a challenging academic curriculum infused with the theme of law and justice.
-We know that not all of our students strives to enter the legal field, but we do believe that five essential legal skills—argumentation, negotiation, critical thinking, research, and advocacy—will prepare students for success in any career.
-Cultivating these abilities improves our students’ opportunities for success and enhances possibilities for their communities.
+At Thurgood Marshall Academy, we prepare our students for college and career by providing a challenging academic curriculum infused with the themes of law and justice.
+We know that not all of our students strive to enter the legal field, but we do believe that five essential legal skills—advocacy, argumentation, critical thinking, negotiation, and research—will prepare students for success in any career.

-- Freshman and sophomore students enroll in double-block English and math classes resulting in students’ taking twice as much classroom instruction as their peers in traditional high school programs.
+- Freshman and sophomore students enroll in double-block English and math classes; as a result, these student take twice as much classroom instruction as their peers in traditional high school programs.